#1000Kitchens: Geetha Shetty's Kori Gassi is a Legacy in her Matrilineal Home

 From where we sit, we can admire Geetha’s garden, awash with arecanut, coconut, pepper vines, and turmeric, and a mango tree that’s been there since her grandmother’s time.

-A burst of sunshine greets us as we enter her kitchen.
-For those of us who are from the west coast, it’s like walking into our grandma’s kitchen — with its red oxide floors, ceramic pickle jars arranged heightwise, small and big granite grinding stones lined up neatly against a warli-painted wall, and wicker baskets stacked like Russian dolls.
+A burst of sunshine greets us as we step into her kitchen.
+For those of us from the west coast, it is not unlike stepping into our own grandmother’s kitchen — with red oxide floors, ceramic pickle jars arranged heightwise, small and big granite grinding stones lined up against a warli-painted wall, and wicker baskets stacked like Russian dolls.

 “Whenever I make this gassi, the aroma reminds me of my grandmother.
 From the minute I roast the spices and coconut, I am transported back to my summer holiday memories.
 My mother learned this dish from her grandmother, and she from her mother.”
 The first time Geetha cooked the gravy, she was barely 17.
-Her mother was away tending to her ailing grandmother, and she had to step up and be in charge of the kitchen.
+Her mother was away tending to her ailing grandmother, and she had to step up and take charge of the kitchen.

 RECIPE FOR KORI GASSI